SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

               name: tcp-rest
 ```

-External requests shall be targeted to the ingress External-IP through the defined hostname (here `https-example.foo.com`) at the TLS port (443) and the specified path.
+External requests must be targeted to the ingress External-IP through the defined hostname (here `https-example.foo.com`) at the TLS port (443) and the specified path.

 ##### HTTPS with TLS re-encrypt at ingress